AMWA-TV/info-004/docs/Example HOWTO.md

 example.com.
 IN      NS      dns2.example.com.

 ; We add the following PTR records to indicate the server supports Service Discovery.
-; Clients looking for DNS-SD support will query the server for these specific records (`b` is for "browse", `lb` is for "legacy browse".)
+; Clients looking for DNS-SD support will query the server for these specific records (`b` is for "browse", `lb` is for "legacy browse").

 ; These lines indicate to clients that this server supports DNS Service Discovery. b._dns-sd._udp  IN      PTR     @